gregvissing/front-row-greg/content/posts/web-accessibility.md

 **Cognitive** (Applies to ~27,700,000 = 14% - [source](https://www.caregiver.org/incidence-and-prevalence-major-causes-brain-impairment))

+Neurological, behavioral, and mental disorders.
+Often rely on the following to navigate web content:

+* Clearly structured content
+* Simple navigation and link titles
+* Consistent labeling of forms and buttons
+* Options to suppress blinking and flashing content
+* Text-to-speech software
+* Enlarging the webpage or text

 **Physical** (Applies to ~39,500,000 = 16.1% - [source](https://www.cdc.gov/nchs/fastats/disability.htm))

 Range from arthritis and carpal tunnel, to paralysis and missing limbs.
 Often use special technology to interact with web content: